 Western Regional Graduate Program (WRGP)

 “WRGP” is the Western Regional Graduate Program.
-It’s a tuition-reciprocity arrangement similar to the Western Undergraduate Exchange (WUE) and it is coordinated by WICHE.
-WRGP enables students from WICHE states (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming and the Commonwealth of the Northern Mariana Islands) to enroll in some 350 participating graduate programs and pay the enrolling institution’s resident tuition rate, instead of the nonresident rate that an out-of-state student would normally pay.
-WRGP is a tremendous opportunity for Western states to share distinctive programs (and the faculty who teach them) and build their workforce in a variety of disciplines, particularly healthcare.
-WRGP is not for short term exchange—it is meant to be used for a full graduate degree or graduate certificate.
+It’s a tuition-discounting program similar to the Western Undergraduate Exchange (WUE) and it is coordinated by WICHE.
+WRGP enables students from WICHE states (Alaska, Arizona, California, Colorado, the Commonwealth of the Northern Mariana Islands, Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming) to enroll in more than 800+ participating graduate programs and pay up to 150 percent of the enrolling institution’s resident tuition rate, instead of the nonresident rate that an out-of-state student would normally pay.
+WRGP is a tremendous opportunity for Western states to share distinctive programs (and the faculty who teach them) and build their workforce in a variety of disciplines.
+WRGP is not for short-term exchange—it is meant to be used for a full graduate degree or graduate certificate.

-If you are a resident of one of WICHE’s member states, then you are eligible to request the resident tuition rate offered by some 350 graduate programs (master’s, PhDs, and graduate certificates) offered at some 55 participating institutions.
-To be considered for the resident WRGP rate, apply directly to the department offering the WRGP program, or contact their graduate studies department.
+If you are a resident of one of WICHE’s 16 member states/U.S. territories (CNMI and Guam), you are eligible to request the tuition rate offered by 800+ graduate programs (master’s, doctoral, and graduate certificates) offered at 60 participating institutions.
+To be considered for the WRGP rate, apply directly to the department offering the WRGP program, or contact their graduate studies department.

 Contact your enrolling institution’s residency office and see what their requirements are.
 You must prove to their satisfaction that you’re a resident of one of the WICHE states.
 Please note that since no state support accompanies a WRGP student, your home state typically does not have a formal residency qualification process for WRGP applicants.
 If you need additional guidance, you may contact the central WICHE office for suggestions.